TAR.GZ to GZ Converter

 1. Upload your TAR.GZ file

-Click the "Convert" button and let our tool handle everything.
-The conversion only takes a few seconds.
+Click the 'Convert' button.
+The conversion takes only a few seconds.

 Why Convert TAR.GZ to GZ file?